14 Common Cash Flow Problems Small Business & Contractors Face

 2. Lack of profitability

-3. Withheld investment or funds
+3. Investment or funds withheld

 5. Undervalued products or services

-How to solve this problem: Research competitor pricing and industry standards for similar services.
+How to solve this cash flow problem: Research competitor pricing and industry standards for similar services.
 Calculate your true cost of delivery including overhead, materials, and a reasonable profit margin.
 Test price increases with new clients before applying them across your entire customer base.

 6. Scope creep